A tree-based kernel for densities and its applications in clustering DNase-seq profiles: Introduction

-We develop an efficient sampling algorithm of the proposed model with R package implementation, and demonstrate its advantages in both simulated and real data.
-Simulation studies show that our method outperforms existing clustering approaches under a variety of realistic conditions.
-We further apply the model to the Encyclopedia of DNA Elements (ENCODE) Consortium \citep{encode2012integrated} DNase-seq data to cluster TF footprints, where it achieves improved accuracy relative to benchmark methods and aligns with the reference biological truth validated by the ChIP data.
+\textbf{Our contribution.} In this paper, we propose a general-purpose mixture model for clustering count vectors with flexible within-cluster covariance, allowing the correlation pattern within each cluster to adapt to the data through a Bayesian prior on the covariance structure.
+We develop an efficient sampling algorithm with R package implementation, and demonstrate its advantages in both simulated and real data.
+We apply the model to the Encyclopedia of DNA Elements (ENCODE) Consortium \citep{encode2012integrated} DNase-seq data to cluster TF footprints, where it achieves improved accuracy relative to benchmark methods and aligns with the reference biological truth validated by the ChIP data.
+An extension to the microbiome data of the proposed method, featuring a phylogenetic tree structure, is applied to the American Gut Project \citep{mcdonald2018american} data in Supplementary Section~\ref{supp_sec:AGP}.

-The rest of this paper is organized as follows.
-Section \ref{sec:method} introduces our proposed correlated tree model and its theoretical properties.
+\textbf{Organization.} Section \ref{sec:method} introduces our proposed correlated tree model and its theoretical properties.
 Section \ref{sec:computation} provides details on the sampling algorithm.
 Section \ref{sec:simulation} provides numerical evidence of the superior performance of our proposed methods based on simulation studies.
 Section \ref{sec:RDA} gives the biological background of the DNase-seq data and the numerical comparison of our method with the competing methods and reference truth.
 We conclude with a discussion on the potential extensions and limitations in Section \ref{sec:discussion}.